DoiBoi/Streamlit-test/README.md

 ---

+### Preview

 Add preview here

-### Preview

 ---

 ### Getting Started

-Go to this [page](https://ai-personal-chef.streamlit.app) to access the project
+Go to [this website](https://ai-personal-chef.streamlit.app) to access the project.
+You can also access it by pasting this link into your browser: <https://ai-personal-chef.streamlit.app>.